noah-nuebling/mf-xcloc-editor/README.md

 ## Notes for people who may want to use this for their project as well

-These notes are a bit sloppy and stream-of-consciousness, but I hope they are still useful to someone!
+These notes are a bit stream-of-consciousness, but I hope they are still useful to someone!

 ### Comparison with Xcode's xcloc editor